How to Engage with Us

 Here are a few examples of some of our recent partnerships:

-Since 2017, the Monarch Monitoring Blitz has invited volunteers and community scientist to participate in monarch conservation efforts.
-Led by the Trinational Monarch Conservation Science Partnership, this effort builds on over 24 years of regional monarch conservation work.
+Since 2017, the International Monarch Monitoring Blitz has invited volunteers, community scientists, and conservation organizations to participate monarch conservation efforts.
+Led by the Trinational Monarch Conservation Science Partnership and in partnership with the CEC, this effort builds on more than 25 years of regional monarch conservation work.
+Click here to access recent data and learn more about how community science supports conservation!

 Working alongside government agencies, academic institutions, Indigenous researchers and many others, the CEC developed a standardized methodology to assess the cost of extreme floods and other extreme events.
 Through this multi-sectoral partnership, decision-makers and communities were provided with additional knowledge and tools to enhance climate resiliency.